Catalogue of wide binary, trinary and quaternary candidates from the Gaia data release 2 (region $\left\vert b\right\vert >25\,\deg$): Statistical analysis of 2D patterns

 The area $d\times\alpha$ of Fig.\ref{ff3}\textit{a} can be divided into four the windows \textbf{A,B,C} and \textbf{D} (like in Fig.\ref{ff7}):

 which is the domain of the peak (\ref{SA0a}) with the high population of binaries.
 The remaining windows are

 \qquad Distribution $P(d_{ij})$ \ can be represented by its normalized form

-where the total number of pairs $N_{2}$ is\ the sum of true binaries and the pairs of background from all events.
-The random background is described by the normalized function $P_{0}(\hat{\xi})~$ defined by Eq.(\ref{SA23}).
-Both distributions are shown in Fig.\ref{ff5}\textit{a }for region $\mathbf{R}_{1} $.
+The random background is described by the normalized function $q(\hat{\xi})~$ defined by Eq.(\ref{SA23}).
+Both distributions are shown in Fig.\ref{ff5} \textit{a }for region $\mathbf{R}_{1}$.
 Due to equal normalization, an excess in the peak of binaries in distribution $P$ is compensated by the lack of pairs in the region of background.
-Assuming that for $d_{ij}\geq2/3d_{\max}$ or $\hat{\xi}\geq2/3$ distribution $P$ involves only background, we renormalize $P_{0}$ correspondingly:
+Assuming that for $d_{ij}\geq2/3d_{\max}$ or $\hat{\xi}\geq2/3$ distribution $P$ involves only background, we renormalize $q$ correspondingly:

-In panel \textit{b} we have shown distribution $P(\hat{\xi})/N_{2}$ together with the renormalized background $P_{0}^{r}(\hat{\xi})$.
+In panel \textit{b} we have shown distribution $Q(\hat{\xi})$ together with the renormalized background $q^{r}(\hat{\xi})$.
 The same distributions for region $\mathbf{R}_{2}$ is shown in panel \textit{c}.
 Obviously, the distribution of binaries is given by their difference

+It is now clear from these figures why the diameter of events $2\rho_{2}$ is chosen much greater than typical separation of the binaries $d_{bin}$ \ (the parameter $\hat{\xi}_{bin}=d_{bin}/2\rho_{2}\lesssim0.1$ in the figures).
+The larger diameter allows us to more accurately determine the weight of the background curve to be subtracted.
+At the same time we observe the distribution of separations is perfectly random outside the region of binary peak.

 The probability that the pair in the event is the true binary and not a random background is given by the ratio